The Complete Uk lawn glossary

 Kentucky Bluegrass (Poa pratensis)

-A cool season grass that spreads by rhizomes (underground stems).
-Creates a dense, self repairing lawn with good colour.
-Very popular in North America, used in some UK premium seed mixes.
+A cool season grass that spreads by rhizomes.
+Creates a dense, self repairing lawn.
+Very popular in North America.

 Robbie's Take